Mechanism of Action

 - Strong

-Meta-analyses of randomized controlled trials show a significant reduction in fasting blood glucose and glycated hemoglobin in adults with disrupted carbohydrate metabolism, with magnitudes comparable to certain reference molecules.
+Better-controlled blood sugar: meta-analyses of randomized controlled trials measure a significant drop in fasting glucose and glycated hemoglobin (which reflects average blood sugar over three months) in adults with disrupted carbohydrate metabolism, with magnitudes comparable to certain reference molecules.

 - Strong

-Several controlled trials document a reduction in total cholesterol, LDL cholesterol, and triglycerides following berberine supplementation over periods of 8 to 24 weeks.
+A lighter lipid profile: several controlled trials record a reduction in total cholesterol, LDL (the so-called bad cholesterol), and triglycerides after 8 to 24 weeks of supplementation.

 - Moderate

-A meta-analysis pooling over 2,000 participants highlights a favorable effect on body weight and waist circumference in overweight subjects.
+Support for weight management: a meta-analysis of over 2,000 participants notes a favorable effect on body weight and waist circumference in overweight subjects.

 - Moderate

-Clinical trials show improved insulin sensitivity, measured by the HOMA-IR index, after 12 weeks of supplementation.
+A better response to insulin: clinical trials measure an increase in insulin sensitivity, assessed by the HOMA-IR index, after 12 weeks of supplementation.

 - Moderate

-Clinical research documents support for digestive comfort and gut microbiota balance, with modulation of bacterial diversity observed in several controlled studies.
+Supported digestive comfort: clinical research documents support for the balance of the gut microbiota (the population of bacteria in the intestine), with modulation of bacterial diversity observed in several controlled studies.

 - Emerging

-Preliminary human data suggest support for cellular renewal through the autophagy pathway, an active research axis in aging biology.
+Maintained cellular renewal: preliminary human data suggest support for autophagy (the cell's recycling of its worn components), an active research axis in aging biology.

 Dosage & Forms